Long-term effect of inter-mode transitions in quantum Markovian process: Long-term stabilization dynamics

-From the discussion above, we conclude that the inter-mode transitions have long-term effect on the composite system in a complicated nonequilibrium environment.
-This is quite different from some previous viewpoint that the inter-mode transitions only have transient effect within the time scale determined by the time-energy uncertainty, which usually applies in conventional thermalization process \cite{breuer_theory_2002,jing_breakdown_2009,li_effect_2009,ai_quantum_2010,li_collective_2012}.
+For equilibrium systems, there is no net flux between the subsystems, thus the omission of these inter-mode transitions is consistent, even when the transition rate is quite small.
+That is, as we mentioned before, when we focus on the steady behavior $t\rightarrow\infty$, even a quite slowly rotating term should be averaged to zero.
+However, the existence of a steady flux is an essential element of non-equilibrium systems.
+Therefore, we conclude that for the non-equilibrium case, the inter-mode transitions would contribute to long-term effect even in Markovian systems.
+This is different from the previous viewpoints that the inter-mode transitions only have transient effect within the time scale determined by the time-energy uncertainty, which usually applies in conventional thermalization process \cite{breuer_theory_2002,jing_breakdown_2009,li_effect_2009,ai_quantum_2010,li_collective_2012}.